siddharth25pandey/discussion_forum_website/setup.md

 ### NOTE :- For visiting readme file please follow this [url](https://github.com/siddharth25pandey/discussion_forum_website/blob/master/README.md)
 ### Congratulations!
 Now you are on the Home Page of our website.
 ### For Navigation purposes, please visit each page thoroughly and enjoy the discussion forum.
 ### Don't hesitate to add your sugggestions through Contact Us page.
-We welcome your all your feedbacks wholeheartedly.
+We welcome your feedbacks wholeheartedly.
 ### Thank You!
 We hope you visit again.